ekapolc/nlp_course/gcloud/README.md

 # BIG REMINDER2: Cleaning up your usage! #
 After you are done with your assignments, you should delete the instance, delete the disk (under **Disks** in Compute Engine), and release the static IP.

+## Note: GCloud have recently changed their interal policy regarding GPUs (around Feb 2018).
+Any request for GPU quota will require a payment of 35 USD. ##
+## Note2: GCloud have recently changed their internal policy regarding GPUs again (around May 2018).
+You no longer need to pay 35 USD, but the quota granting process takes longer.
+This might change again ##

 1. [Signing up](1signup.md)
 2. [Setting up quota warnings](2setup_quota_warnings.md)
 3. [Creating the VM](3machine_create.md)